Party O'Clock (Kat DeLuna song)

-Promotions and performances
+Live performances

-At first Kat Deluna performed "Party O'Clock" at Belgium TV.
-On 8 October 2010 Kat performed her singles which played like megamix on U.S. show So You Think You Can Dance.
-Her megamix includes "Push Push" and "Party O'Clock".
+November 7, 2010, DeLuna performed a megamix of "Party O'Clock" and her previous single, "Push Push" on the Benelux series So You Think You Can Dance.

 Controversies

 Shortly after Jennifer Lopez released her single "On the Floor" on February 22, 2011, many of DeLuna's fans, as well as critics, claimed that "On the Floor" plagiarised DeLuna's 2010 single "Party O'Clock".
 In a statement issued to the New York Daily News, DeLuna said "It's cool that artists like J.Lo are inspired by my musical sound and style. ...
 Jennifer helped pave the way for Latinas like myself.
 I love her", and insisted that there was not an issue.

 Following previews of the music video for "On the Floor," DeLuna changed her mind about how she felt with the claims of copying.
 In another interview with the New York Daily News, several days after the first, she said "I've seen this before, where the more established artist tries to take the vision and artistic ideas away from an emerging artist, and assumes no one will notice because of their bigger shadow,...
 Luckily, my loyal fans and the power of the Internet have let the 'Kat' out of the bag".
 DeLuna had previously said she was inspired by Lopez, and saw her as someone who opened doors for people like her to sing.

 When Lopez was asked about the issue on the Latin-American entertainment program Despierta America, she replied, "What?
 Really?
 I'm not aware of that...," and when asked a second time, she insisted she had not heard about the comparisons.
 It was alleged that "J.Lo's camp specifically requested that nothing about the Deluna debacle be brought up during the interview."

-Both the DeLuna and Lopez singles were produced and co-written by RedOne, which might explain the similarities without recourse to allegations of plagiarism—an aspect of the controversy often neglected.
+Both the DeLuna and Lopez singles were produced and co-written by RedOne.